This policy applies to all students, independent of vaccination status or prior infection by COVID-19.

 If any KBIA participant tests positive for COVID you MUST notify the KBIA Office so that we can alert other class members and staff of their exposure and ensure they monitor for new symptoms.

-If the symptoms are consistent with any symptoms of COVID-19 we will require a negative rapid antigen test before the student can participate in classes.
-Test results can be sent to the Office by uploading a picture of your negative test result, along with pertinent name and contact information into this Google Form, daily:
+If ANY of the symptoms are consistent with any symptoms of COVID-19 we will require a negative rapid antigen test before the student can participate in classes.
+Test results can be sent to the Office by uploading a picture of your negative test result, along with pertinent name and contact information into this Google Form, daily.
+Alternatively, you can also email a photo of the test result to [email protected] or present it to the Front Office.

 Symptoms of COVID-19 may include any of the following